dutrajulio/coleta/README.md

 # Coleta
 Script que coleta comentários de posts no Facebook

+Copyright (C) 2016 Júlio Dutra Couto

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+dutra.julio at gmail.com

 Escrito em perl
   * Precisa dos seguintes módulos
     * WWW::Curl::Easy